OpenCerts/opencerts-website/README.md

 ### Environmental Variables

 `NET` is used for setting the default network, setting it to `mainnet` uses the public Ethereum network.
-If it is not set it defaults to Goerli testnet
+If it is not set it defaults to Sepolia testnet

 E.g: